nikesh123-child/idea-spark-compete-now/README.md

-# Aegis AI - Security Dashboard
+## Aegis AI - Security Dashboard

 Welcome to Aegis AI, a modern web application for monitoring digital assets and managing security findings.
 This dashboard provides a centralized view of your organization's security posture, allowing teams to track vulnerabilities, manage assets, and respond to threats effectively.

-This project was built with [Lovable](https://lovable.dev).

 ## ✨ Features

  Our security dashboard is packed with features designed to give you a comprehensive overview of your security landscape:

-- **Secure User Authentication:** The application includes a complete authentication system powered by Supabase.
+- **Secure User Authentication:**
+ - The application includes a complete authentication system powered by Supabase.
 Users can sign up, log in, and reset their passwords securely.

 - **Dashboard Overview:** Get a high-level view of your security posture as soon as you log in.
 The dashboard displays key metrics like:
   - Total number of security findings.